K-12 Enrollment is Now Open for NEW STUDENTS for the 2023-24 School Year!

 Students must be 5 years of age by October 1 to begin the current school year.

-Interested families will complete an online or hardcopy Intent to Enroll form for students who will be in Kindergarten through 10th grade.
+Interested families will complete an online application for students who will be in Kindergarten through 12th grade.
 The enrollment process will,

 A. fill a new grade of Kindergarten students, and

-B. position students to take seats that may become available in 1st grade and above.
+B. fill seats that may become available in 1st grade and above.

 To the extent that demand exceeds the number of available seats for any given grade, the Administration will conduct a public, system-generated, grade-level lottery.
-The public lottery will take place within two weeks of the date of the spring FTE count.
-The result of the lottery for first grade students and above will be a numerical waitlist.
+The result of the lottery for first-grade students and above will be a numerical waitlist.
 The school will use the waitlist to offer available seats to students on a grade-by-grade basis as they become available.

 The waitlist is not carried over to subsequent years.
-No vacant seats will be filled after October 3rd.
+No vacant seats will be filled after October Count Day.